 As part of NPN’s commitment to a more equitable vision for the future, the Creation & Development Fund is open to all disciplines, as long as the project results in a live, experiential exchange between artists and community in the form of public presentations, performances, gallery exhibitions or community activities.

 The next Development Fund deadline will be March 13, 2020.

 Below are the Fall 2019 Development Fund recipients.

-The Creation & Development Fund is made possible with support from the Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Arts (a federal agency) and Co-commissioners.
+The Creation & Development Fund is made possible with support from the Doris Duke Charitable Foundation, the Mellon Foundation, the National Endowment for the Arts (a federal agency), and co-commissioners.

 Fall 2019 Development Fund Recipients